Amy Gribbon (Manager, Forthspring Inter Community Group)

 Tell us about your time on the Fellowship Programme?

+I really enjoyed my time on the Fellowship and got a lot from the experience as a whole.
 I’m from the community and voluntary sector: I work for an inter community charity which focuses on everyday peace building and creating opportunities to build strong and sustained cross community relationships.
 It was great to engage with others from the community sector as well as the business and the political sector throughout the programme.
 I found it interesting and meaningful to link together, see each other’s points of view and come to understand the experiences, strengths, and challenges ahead of each of us.
 I feel we all grew and learned together throughout the Fellowship; the relationship side of things was the best part for me and I’m glad to have connected with the other Fellows.

 What were the standout moments for you?